Security Deposit Laws in Alaska

 Alaska Security Deposit FAQ

-In Alaska, the penalty for wrongfully withholding a security deposit is: Up to 2x the deposit amount wrongfully withheld.
+- In Alaska, the penalty for wrongfully withholding a security deposit is: If landlord willfully fails to return the deposit, tenant may recover up to 2x (twice) the amount wrongfully withheld.
 You can sue in small claims court to recover the deposit plus the statutory penalty.